-[Email: bruno.castel@clarendoncollege.edu](mailto:bruno.castel@clarendoncollege.edu)
+Email: bruno.castel@clarendoncollege.edu

-The "Messages" feature in Moodle is the main method you should use to contact me.
+The "Messages" feature in OpenLMS is the main method you should use to contact me.
 I will make every effort to check the course website every weekday and respond to your message requests within 24 hours.